THIS ARTICLE MAY CONTAIN COMPENSATED LINKS - MY DISCLOSURE.

 There are a few US dark sky park options to choose from that are seasonally optimal for stargazing.
 These range from

-Death Valley is one of the most famous (or infamous) desert areas in the country.
+It is one of the most famous (or infamous) desert areas in the world.
 While its dusty expanse might be home to some of the hottest temperatures on Earth, it’s also perfect for stargazing.

-Death Valley has accommodation fitted out with sky-friendly lights to attract the sky-watchers.
+Death Valley has accommodations fitted out with sky-friendly lights to attract the sky-watchers.

 When it comes to stargazing best spots are often determined by how far away from the bright lights of the city they are, and Death Valley is far from the cityscape of Los Angeles and San Diego.